 On multiple occasions I’ve had the chance to bloat my results and sell it as transformational initiatives, represent engineering voice to non-technical leaders, or shine a light at the end of a tunnel.

-Believe me, it is much easier to wing it up there, especially when the org is composed of tall silos with thick walls.
+It is much easier to wing it up there, especially when the org is composed of tall silos with thick walls.

 I resist the urge.
 Not because I’m some wise a** with a benevolent intention.
 But because the moment I take advantage of a broken system, I’ll be part of that system.